SawkaDev/domain-monitor/README.md

 7. PostgreSQL Database: Stores domain, DNS record, and WHOIS data
 8. RabbitMQ Message Broker: Handles inter-service communication using queues (fanout and direct exchanges)
 9. Redis: For cachins and utilized by Rate Limiter in the API Gateway
-10. REST API's: Each service has a set of API's exposed to the Gateway.
-Version control for API's is in place to ensure future backwards compatability

 ### Technologies Used

 - Python 3.9+
-- Flask: Web framework for building the APIs
+- Flask: Framework for building the APIs
+- Next.js: Frontend framework for the user interface
-- Redis: for caching
+- Redis: For caching
 - SQLAlchemy: ORM for database interactions
-- PostgreSQL: Database for storing domain, DNS, and WHOIS data
+- PostgreSQL: Database for storing domain, DNS, Notifcations, and WHOIS data
 - RabbitMQ: Message queue for inter-service communication
 - Docker & Docker Compose: Containerization and orchestration
-- Next.js: Frontend framework for the user interface
-- React Query: Data fetching and state management in the frontend
+- React Query: Data fetching, caching, and state management in the frontend
+- Tailwind CSS: Frontend Styling

 ## Getting Started